Watch the NJSIAA Meet of Champions LIVE on MileSplit

 At the 1995 M of C, Reed became the only boy to ever win a throwing event and a track event when he ran 52.56 to win the 400m hurdles and threw 218-3 to capture the javelin title.
 He also won the 400 at the '94 meet in 47.75.

 Eric Taylor-Perry, Montclair

-The first jumper in state history to go 7-3, Taylor-Perry made a meet record 7-2 to win his second straight HJ title at the 1990 M of C. Twenty-nine years later, two others have matched Taylor-Perry's record, but no one has broken it.
+The first jumper in state history to go 7-3, the late Taylor-Perry cleared a meet record 7-2 to win his second straight HJ title at the 1990 M of C. Twenty-nine years later, two others have matched Taylor-Perry's record, but no one has broken it.

 Gerard Reynolds, Willingboro

 At the 1990 meet, Reynolds ran 13.59 to win the 110m hurdles, the meet record for eight years, and won the LJ for the second straight year with a 23-5.50.

 Dennis Mitchell, Edgewood

 Mitchell, a member of the gold medal winning 4x100 relay at the 1992 Olympics, won the 100 in 10.2 and the 200 in 20.7, both state and meet records, at the 1983 M of C. He also won the 400 in 1984 in a then meet record 46.5.

 Marshall, the first runner in state history to break 1:50 in the 800, won his third straight M of C 800 in 1:49.5 in 1981.That was the meet record for 28 years.
 He still owns the state record of 1:48.44, which he ran at the 1980 Pan American Junior Champioinships.

 At the 1980 M of C, Morris became the first boy to ever win both the 110m hurdles (14.4) and 400m hurdles (52.0).
 He also won the HH and 300m IH in 1979.